ShirwaM/Simplistic-RSS/README.md

 Usage
 ==============
-String that contains the url of the RSS Feed.
+Create an RssReader by passing in the url of the RSS feed
 ```Java
 RssReader rssReader = new RssReader(url);
 ```

-returns a list of Rss Items.
+Get a list of all the items that have been extracted from the Rss feed
 ```Java
 ArrayList<RssItem> RssItems = rssReader.getItems();
 ```